secit-pl/imap-bundle/README.md

 ## Migration guide

-If you are upgrading from version prior to 3.0.0 to 3.x+ you may find that there are some BC breaks.
+Version 3.0.0 introduces some BC breaks.

 ### Connections getting

-Previously to get the connection you had to inject the `SecIT\ImapBundle\Service\Imap` service and from it get all connections.
+Previously to get the connection, you had to inject the `SecIT\ImapBundle\Service\Imap` service and get a connection from it.

 ```php
 public function index(Imap $imap)